 Is a personalized training program for each person on your team necessary?
-No one has time for that without a tool like Lessonly.
+No one has time for that without a tool like Lessonly by Seismic.
 Your customer service representatives, while they are getting paid to work, are still investing their time and energy into ensuring your customers have a positive experience.
 And rightfully so because they want to know their leadership is putting time and energy into their development!

 So instead of a passive and linear training approach, I say training should be an active, ongoing and multi-faceted process so your team is constantly developing their skills.

 3. Show examples of what “great” looks like.